-An Outdoor Recreation Studies major must fulfill the specified requirements of two different field experiences for 1 credit hour each before doing an ORS internship in the junior or senior year.
+Experience 1-2 An Outdoor Recreation Studies major must fulfill the specified requirements of two different field experiences for 1 credit hour each before doing an ORS internship in the junior or senior year.
 Field experiences consist of hands-on opportunities in various ORS related events or organizations.
 Each credit hour earned requires 40 hours of on-site involvement during an agreed upon length of time.
-Prerequisites: Consent of the student's field experience supervisor.
-(A fee per credit hour is assessed for field experiences during the summer.
+Prerequisites: Consent of the student's field experiences during the summer.
 During the semester the credit counts within the load.)